AbdulAHAD968/AbdulAHAD968/README.md

 ---

 ## Collaboration
-I’m open to teaming up on:
+I'm open to teaming up on:
 - [x] Security-focused or full-stack projects.
 - [x] CTF challenge creation and writeups.
 - [x] Knowledge sharing in ethical hacking, secure coding, or app development.